-The ICLTC also needs to prioritize other possible projects for future transportation programming.
+The ICLTC needs to prioritize additional projects for future transportation programming.
 Some possibilities include other State Routes in the area, County, City, and Tribal Government roads, and bicycle and pedestrian trails and routes.
 The needs and goals for many of these alternatives are discussed and defined in the current 2023 Regional Transportation Plan (RTP) and the 2024 Active Transportation Plan (ATP).
 The plans were updated during 2023 and 2024.
 ATP grant funding is a primary source of bicycle and pedestrian project funding.
 The 2023 RTP update includes proposed bicycle and pedestrian projects.
-The ICLTC will use this document to prioritize new bike and pedestrian projects for upcoming ATP grant cycles.
+The ICLTC will use this document to prioritize new bike and pedestrian projects for future ATP grant cycles.
 The USBR (United States Bicycle Route)-85 corridor has been proposed and approved by the Inyo County Board of Supervisors.
 Future USBR corridors can be considered.
 The Local Road Safety Plan identifies areas of concern for bicyclists and pedestrians.
+ICLTC staff are considering applying for Safe Streets For All funding in 2025 to create a Safe Streets For All plan, which is more comprehensive than an LRSP.

 A significant issue to local agencies is finding ways to fund the long-term maintenance of local streets and roads.
 Senate Bill 1 provides a significant source of funding both to local roads and to the STIP.
 The Pavement Management Program (PMP) provides a tool to make cost-effective choices for those funds that are available.
 In FY19-20 the ICLTC brought the PMP in-house and continues in this development of a sustainable long-term program.
+Previously cited staffing challenges had caused delays in conducting the inventory.
+During the summer and fall of 2024, Public Works filled a vacant position whose primary duty was to conduct pavement inventory.
+That work is now up to date.
+Inyo County Public Works piloted innovative Artificial Intelligence (AI) technology during its pavement inventory of 2024.
+Dareesoft ©, a South Korean technology firm, provided a camera with AI learning software to assess the PCI of roads in real time.
+Although the pilot program has ended, the camera was able to accurately detect four of the desired nineteen pavement distresses at the end of the trial.
+Inyo County desires to utilize the camera during the next pavement inventory to significantly reduce the amount of time and subjectivity involved with conducting a pavement inventory using traditional methods.

-Staffing challenges have caused delays in conducting the inventory but the PMP work has continued.
-Although the ICLTC is not required to prepare and maintain a Congestion Management Plan (CMP), there exists a continuing need to develop evaluation criteria addressing multimodal and inter-modal transportation systems.
+Although the ICLTC is not required to prepare and maintain a Congestion Management Plan (CMP), there exists a continuing need to develop evaluation criteria addressing multi-modal and inter-modal transportation systems.
+Staff are monitoring the anticipated release of the Rural Counties Task Force (RCTF)